bersavosh/XRB-LrLx_pub/README.md

 # Plot of disk-jet correlation plane in X-ray binaries
 Radio vs. X-ray Luminosity plot based on published data

-This is a simple script to make LrLx plot and manually add data points (e.g., comparing a new source to the sample).
+This is a database for (simultaneous) radio and X-ray observation of X-ray binaries and a simple python script to make the LrLx plot.

 [This plot](https://github.com/bersavosh/XRB-LrLx_pub/blob/master/lrlx_plot.pdf) is based on [Tetarenko, B., et al. 2016](http://adsabs.harvard.edu/abs/2016ApJ...825...10T), [Bahramian et al. 2017](http://adsabs.harvard.edu/abs/2017MNRAS.467.2199B) and references therein ([see below](https://github.com/bersavosh/XRB-LrLx_pub/blob/master/README.md#references)).
-The database and the plot get updated as new publications appear.
+The database and the plot get updated as we notice new publications.

+The most recent version of this database and plot is reported in Tetarenko, A., et al. 2018.

-*Last update: Nov 13, 2017*
+*Last update: Jan 17, 2018*

 ## Updates:
 Since publication, the following updates have been applied: